 Calorie Counter: Calories counters come on many heart rate monitors, through a software interface.
 This estimates how many calories you have burned during your workout.
 If you are keeping track of calories as well as activity, then you will want a heart rate monitor that will give you this information as well.

-Hear-Rate Zone Targeting: Basic heart rate monitors will provide you with three target zones, where more advance models will give you up to six target hear rate zones.
-More advanced trackers allow you to specify what type of activity to monitor for in each zone, such an aerobic, aerobic, and endurance heart rate tracking (and may even automatically track at that zone when your heart rate moves into the new zone).
+Hear-Rate Zone Targeting: Basic heart rate monitors will provide you with three target zones, where more advanced models will give you up to six target heart rate zones.
+More advanced trackers allow you to specify what type of activity to monitor for in each zone, such anaerobic, aerobic, and endurance heart rate tracking (and may even automatically track at that zone when your heart rate moves into the new zone).
 Less advanced trackers will require you to program a specific zone for each activity.
 If you want to use your heart rate monitor for improving your cardiovascular training during Boxing, Muay Thai or MMA workouts, I recommend this feature.

 Time in target zone: Tracks the time you spend exercising within your target zone.
 Some zones and goals require more time than others.